Summer Vacation (?), Siggraph & More...

-Recent Songbird ReMix Updates: (Look in Downloads or at Hivewire3D): Updates to all Songbird ReMix products are available to DAZ3D customers through Hivewire3D.com with proof of purchase.
-See details.
+Updates to all Songbird ReMix products are available to DAZ3D

 (these haven't made it to Hivewire3D yet)

 Recent Songbird ReMix Freebies: (Look in Downloads): There are freebies available for all four Birds of Prey Volumes plus a female burrowing owl for Owls of the World Volume 1.